- Resting Coffee After Roasting

 If we can't say this 1,000 times, then 1 time in bold type will have to suffice:

 Roasted coffee is not a fresh vegetable or fruit.
 It doesn't belong in the refrigerator.
 It does not spoil or become stale in hours or even a few weeks if properly sealed.
 It does not have to be consumed within hours of roasting to get all the best flavors.
 You can relax and ignore the "Fresh" Freaks, they don't know what they are talking about and they thrive on one-upping each other in minimum lengths of time in which you must consume coffee before it becomes completely worthless.

 In reality, coffee is an aged product.
 Like a filet mignon steak, wine, shortbread or even spaghetti sauce, coffee doesn't become coffee by being consumed and eaten immediately, it goes through a months-long process from picking to drying to hulling to storing to roasting and drinking.
-It is reduced to 12% moisture content when green so that it will remain stable for months, even a couple of years.
+It is reduced to under 12% moisture content when green so that it will remain stable for months, even a couple of years.

 The degree to which a coffee ages in a positive or negative way is affected by the coffee species and variety, how it is stored, and a number of other factors.